-Configure trust stores for SSL/TLS on Linux
+Configure OpenSSL trust stores for SSL/TLS on Linux and Windows

-Since the location of the trust store can be anywhere on Linux, environment variables may be configured to point to the correct location.
+Since the location of the trust store can be anywhere for OpenSSL, you may need to configure environment variables to the correct location.
+These must be set for the user that the Perceptive Content agents and clients are running as.